bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 This section gives you an overview of both approaches.
 We start with an introduction on how to embed the pre-packaged version of the BPMN viewer into a website.
-Following that, we show how to create a BPMN modeler using the npm version of the library.
+Following that, we show how to bundle bpmn-js with your application to create a web-based BPMN editor.

 <div class="h2" id="viewer-pre-packaged">